terrancebrown/jekyll-blog/_posts/2014/2014-03-27-and-back-to-ghost-we-go.md

 Unfortunately this post isn't going to be any different since I'm going to talk about the slight change I've had to make to the backend of my blog.
 Don't worry though, it's not going to be overly long or technical!

-A while back I posted about [how I was running on Octopress][1] and to be honest it was a wonderful system to work with.
+A while back I posted about [how I was running on Octopress]({% post_url /2014/2014-03-06-moving-to-octopress %}) and to be honest it was a wonderful system to work with.
 You could set up posts and preview how everything would look before deploying it to our hosting provider and it was pretty easy to customize while at the same time packing a lot of power into its code.

 The problem arose when I tried to update it and ran into error messages by the dozen.
 Now in my defence I'm not excellent a code hacker of any sort and I'm also fairly new to Git and that's a combination that means using a hacker orientated system like Octopress is a recipe for disaster.
 I have been able to sort out most issues so far though using a lot of the community sites and also a bit of Google-fu.